 - whether there was a sudden change in the debtor’s buying habits; and

 - whether the purchases made were luxuries or necessities.
 See In re Dougherty, 84 B.R. at 657.

 The factors used vary from circuit to circuit and the exact standard (if there can be said to be an “exact standard”) differs depending on where the bankruptcy is filed.

 The bankruptcy code now includes a presumption that certain debts are non dischargeable.
 The presumption covers debts for luxury goods and services incurred within 90 days of filing or cash advances of more than $875 on a credit card within 70 days of filing.

 A presumption can be rebutted by evidence to the contrary; it simply shifts the burden of proof to the debtor.

-If these issues are pertinent to your situation, get good bankruptcy advice.
+If you are concerned about a creditor claiming a debt is fraudulent, get good bankruptcy advice.
 Find a bankruptcy lawyer.